 ΑII required documents can be uploaded to the online system .
 Please keep a copy for your files.
-Answers to Narrative Questions (see below) Completed Budget Form Work plan for major planning and presentation activities and associated timeline (1-2 pages) For 501 (c) 3 non-profits only: Board-approved financial statement for applicant's most recently completed fiscal year For arts organizations embedded within an institution (e.g., an art gallery in a university): Financial statement for the past two years, approved by a financial officer of the supervisory institution.
+Answers to Narrative Questions (see below, page 11) Completed Budget Form - use the notes column to detail how the grant funds will be used Work plan for major planning and presentation activities and associated timeline (1-2 pages) For 501 (c) 3 non-profits only: Board-approved financial statement for applicant's most recently completed fiscal year For arts organizations embedded within an institution (e.g., an art gallery in a university): Financial statement for the past two years, approved by a financial officer of the supervisory institution.
 Statement should detail financial support to the arts organization from internal and external sources, as well as expenditure of those funds.
 These organizations should also submit a balance sheet, if available.
-For 501 (c) 3 non-profits only: List of current Board or arts advisory committee members, including address and primary employer/occupation One-page resume or biography of project leader(s) Participating Artist Worksheet.
-All participating artists must be listed on the worksheet.
-Please select and use ONE of the following forms: PDF / MS Excel A brief description of any outside contractors who will assist with the project and their experiences. to undertake their designated role (if applicable) Current Letters of Support by community members and key partners; Letters of Support should be relevant to the proposed project (up to three recommended) Samples of relevant evaluation forms, assessments or rubrics For organizations with previous arts in health programming: Selected program materials from similar/relevant past projects; please title all program materials so they are easily identifiable or, alternatively, provide an index sheet Work samples for all artists, except for NHSCA roster artists.
-If possible, we prefer that you include a link in the Participating Artist Worksheet to the artist's website or CreativeGround profile.
-Otherwise, upload work samples to the Submittable application form where indicated.
-If uploading, please title all work samples so they are easily identifiable by artist and description of work; alternatively, you may provide a Work Sample Index.
-For program materials and work samples, see Preparation of Work Samples for more information, including a work sample index sheet sheet.
+For 501 (c) 3 non-profits only: List of current Board or arts advisory committee members, including address and primary employer/occupation One-page resume or biography of project leader(s) A brief description of any outside contractors who will assist with the project and their experience to undertake their designated role (if applicable) Current Letters of Support by community members and key partners; Letters of Support should be relevant to the proposed project (up to three recommended) Samples of evaluation forms, assessments or rubrics For organizations with previous arts in health programming: Selected program materials from similar/relevant past projects; please title all program materials so they are easily identifiable or, alternatively, provide an index sheet Artist bio/resume and work samples.
+If possible, we prefer that you include a link to the artist's website and/or CreativeGround profile in the narrative.
+If links are not an option, please upload artist bio/resume and work samples with a work sample index sheet that identifies the artist and describes their artistic content.
+See Preparation of Work Samples for more information.
+If the project employs multiple artists, please provide bios/resumes and work samples for no more than 12 participating artists.
+Applications will be deemed ineligible if submitted without work samples.
+Work samples should be relevant to the artistic disciplines being proposed in the project and must be provided in an appropriate format (i.e., audio files for musical artists, video files for theatre artists).
+Note: CreativeGround is a free resource and provides a web presence for artists who do not have a website.
 National Endowment for the Arts Brief Accessibility Checklist

-Projects occurring between August 1, 2023 - September 30, 2024 Deadline: May 5, 2023 no later than 11:59 pm EST
+Projects occurring between August 1, 2024 - September 30, 2025 Deadline: May 3, 2024 no later than 11:59 pm EST